 Mobile App Confidentiality

-Maintaining confidentiality is another aspect of protecting your app.
-You don’t want private information regarding your venture to be leaked and potentially used against you, so it’s important to take precautionary steps to prevent this.
+Maintaining confidentiality is another crucial aspect of protecting your app.
+You don’t want sensitive information regarding your venture to be leaked and exploited.
+Taking proactive steps—such as including confidentiality clauses, Non-Disclosure Agreements (NDAs), and Non-Compete Agreements—can help safeguard your proprietary data.

 Mobile App Liability

-Liability refers to the legal responsibility your business has towards all its users.
-Developing an app is a generally low risk business compared to other ventures (think of things like skydiving!).
+Liability refers to the legal responsibilities your business holds towards its users.
+While app development is generally low risk compared with other ventures (think of activities like skydiving!), the online nature of apps does expose you to cybersecurity risks, including data breaches and scams.

 Protecting Your Mobile App’s IP